 The RICS HomeBuyer Report is a medium level survey, which we would recommend for flats and modern houses.
 It is a cost effective method of minimising risk by giving the buyer sufficient information to make a reasoned and informed decision regarding the property purchase.

 The report is based on an in-depth visual inspection of the property and follows a set format designed by the RICS, aimed at clearly distinguishing the defects and issues noted during the Surveyor’s inspection.

 This is done by rating each defect via a traffic light system:

 Most reports will contain a mixture of the above ratings, but it is the Condition 3 Ratings that should be of greatest concern to the buyer.
 For instance, if the report recommended urgent repair or replacement of the roof covering, costs for an average size house could be in the region of £5,000 or more.
 This could have a substantial impact on the sale price, and the buyer may wish to reduce their offer accordingly.
 In this way, a Building Survey (Level 3) can actually save you money.

 The Surveyor will visually inspect the property noting its age, type, construction and other characteristics.
 The findings will be compared to similar transacted sales properties and the figures adjusted until a considered and reasoned opinion of the market value has been arrived at.

-Finally, a RICS HomeBuyer Report will also include a reinstatement valuation to confirm the total rebuilding cost of the property.
+A reinstatement valuation confirms the total rebuilding cost of the property.
 This will typically be for the benefit of obtaining adequate home insurance for the property.